fackamata/ressources/index.md

 layout: default
 ---

-# Quelque ressources
+# some resources

-Start developing your Jekyll website.
+Choose your technos